xmrig/xmrig-proxy/README.md

 * Any miner with nicehash support, `--nicehash` option for [XMRig](https://github.com/xmrig/xmrig).
 * [Comparison](https://github.com/xmrig/xmrig-proxy/wiki/Comparison) with other proxies.

+## Why?
+This proxy designed and created for handle donation traffic from XMRig.
+No one other solution works fine with high connection/disconnection rate.

 ## Download
 * Binary releases: https://github.com/xmrig/xmrig-proxy/releases
 * Git tree: https://github.com/xmrig/xmrig-proxy.git